 I chose a wired kit as opposed to a wireless kit for the puck lights because I’m not fond of maintenance (replacing batteries etc.).
 The set I used can be found here on Amazon.

 I cut the connector off the wire and passed the wire through the hole previously drilled.
 Then, I screwed the lights in place.
 Next, I connected the two conductor wire to the power switch.
 Then, I installed the LED strip on the lumber mounted to the back of the headboard.

 Make sure to strap all wiring down, so nothing is loose.
 After wiring, the receptacles double check your connections by using a receptacle tester.

 As shown in the photos, there are two different plugs: one for the LEDS and another for the outlets.
 The LED and the puck lights are both wired from the same power supply, so be sure to check the ratings before connecting.

 I used corner brackets in all 4 corners to assemble the bed frame.
-Then, I installed the bed slats support.
-By the time I reached the middle frame, I realized that I have forgotten to pick up enough brackets.
-So I used what I had on hand.
+Then, I installed the bed slat supports.
+By the time I reached the middle frame, I realized that I have forgotten to pick up enough brackets, so I used what I had on hand.
 Do not make the same mistake I did.
 Make sure you have all your materials prior to getting started.

 Install the slats by adding two screws at each intersecting point.

 I use brackets on the inside and the outside of the bed.
 You could add as many as you like, 4 seemed to do the job for me.
 Each trim had four 1.5in corner brackets on the interior and 4 1in brackets on the outside.
 At the foot of the bed, I used mending plates to attach the two intersecting lumbers.
 This method for keeping the lumbers even worked out very well.